The real 411 on using social media for small online businesses

 Think your audience trends more toward Twitter than Instagram?
 Then I’ve got good news -- and bad news.

 #3.
 Tap into Twitter to drive brand awareness, traffic, and sales

-Let’s start with the good news: using Twitter to drive brand awareness, traffic, and sales is definitely doable, and it doesn’t have to cost you a dime.
+Let’s start with the good news: using Twitter for small business marketing to drive brand awareness, traffic, and sales is definitely doable, and it doesn’t have to cost you a dime.

 Now, the bad news: Twitter boasts a whopping 500 million tweets that are sent daily.